Introduction

 You also need your provisioning profile to be fit for App Store submissions.
 Choose App Store (under the Distribution category) when creating such a provisioning profile.

 Now, if you haven't already done so, you need to prepare a record for your app on the App Store connect website.
 Log in to the App Store Connect website, go to My Apps and click the plus sign to create a new record.
-Fill the form that describes your app: the platform on which it'll run (obviously you want iOS), the app's name, its main language, its bundle identifier (which must match the one you specified in your app's make.cmd
+Fill the form that describes your app: the platform on which it'll run, the app's name, its main language, its bundle identifier (which must match the one you specified in your app's make.cmd

 file or in the Unity editor if your app is a Unity app), and a unique string for you to identify it easily.